Airalo vs Holafly

 Review signals are shown only with a named source, a review count, and a fetched date.
 Simscanner never displays a star rating it has not sourced, and never publishes an aggregate rating of its own.

-Public review signals for Airalo are pending verification.
+Public review signals for Airalo are a modelled estimate.
 When published, each source will list its own rating, the number of reviews behind it, and the date Simscanner fetched it.
 No averaged or invented score is shown.

-Public review signals for Holafly are pending verification.
+Public review signals for Holafly are a modelled estimate.
 When published, each source will list its own rating, the number of reviews behind it, and the date Simscanner fetched it.
 No averaged or invented score is shown.

 Device compatibility and activation

 Both brands require an eSIM-compatible, carrier-unlocked device.
-Specific supported-device lists are read from each brand's own published wording and are pending verification.
+Specific supported-device lists are read from each brand's own published wording and are a modelled estimate.

 eSIM-compatible device

 Both brands need a phone or tablet that supports eSIM.
-The supported-model list per brand is pending verification.
+The supported-model list per brand is a modelled estimate.

 An eSIM cannot install on a phone locked to a home carrier.
 This applies to both brands.